 During the 1990s, Dan Aykroyd's concept for a third Ghostbusters film revolved around the Ghostbusters traveling to an alternate, hellish version of New York City.
 Columbia Pictures balked at the proposed $150m budget.
 Ultimately, Ghostbusters (2016) ended up with a $144m budget, although inflation means it cost less than Aykroyd's proposed sequel.

 Jason Reitman, son of original Ghostbusters (1984) director Ivan Reitman, was asked in an interview if he would consider directing the reboot.
 Reitman joked that, based on his existing work, his version of the film would just be people talking about ghosts.
+In 2019, 3 years after this film's release Jason Reitman announced he was helming an all new Ghostbusters movie.
+A sequel to the Original.

 In the end credits, special thanks are given to "GB Superfan" Ryan E. Kemp who died in October 2015.
 Kemp had met with Paul Feig on two occasions and was positive about the prospect of this reboot.